GingerHuang/GingerHuang.github.io/_pages/cv.md

 ======
 * Spring 2024: Academic Pages Collaborator
   * Github University
-  * Duties includes: Updates and improvements to template
+  * Duties include: Updates and improvements to the template
   * Supervisor: The Users

 * Fall 2015: Research Assistant